sparks-baird/auto-paper/README.md

 | <img src=diagram/auto-paper-new.png width=600> | <img src=diagram/auto-paper-new12-protocols.png width=650> |

 LaTeX and Git are the bread and butter of an automated scientific research paper.
 While you can use some aspects of these tips/tricks without LaTeX/Git (e.g. MathPix Snipping Tool), many others are highly integrated.
 Learning LaTeX and Git might have a startup cost of 10-100 hrs (depending on desired skill level), but could easily save you 100's of hrs in the first year or two of you using it.

-**The aim of "auto-paper" is to enable to you accelerate your publication rate and improve publication quality.**

 ## LaTeX Document Typesetting
 LaTeX allows you to focus more on content rather than formatting.